Restauranting

 • Use drain cleaners on floor drains

-• Wash behind the hot line (oven, stove, fryers) to cut down on grease build up, which is a major fire hazard
+• Wash behind the hotline (oven, stove, fryers) to cut down on grease build up, which is a major fire hazard

 • Clean freezers